West Nordic Capital Fund

 The Board of the Fund is composed of the mayors of the three capitals, along with two elected representatives from each city.
 The Board meets once a year, rotating between the three capitals, to allocate the year's grants.
 Board meetings are typically held in the spring or early summer, in May or June.

-On February 8, 2024, the City Council nominated Mayor Einar Þorsteinsson and City Councilors Dóra Björt Guðjónsdóttir and Kjartan Magnússon, as representatives of Reykjavík City, to serve on the Board of the Fund until the end of the 2022-2026 election period.
+Besides the Mayor, City Councilors Dóra Björt Guðjónsdóttir and Kjartan Magnússon serve on the Fund Board on behalf of Reykjavík City until the end of the 2026 term.

 Financial contributions, grant amounts and allocations